Guidebook

 Generally the College provides a medical leave to students or a rehabilitation leave to faculty and staff seeking treatment for drug or alcohol abuse.
 The College will make reasonable efforts to keep the bases of medical and rehabilitation leaves confidential.

-Students seeking a medical leave should speak with a member of the counseling staff, and the VP Dean of Student Services.
+Students seeking a medical leave should speak the director of the health and counseling center, and the VP Dean of Student Life.
 A physician or mental health professional must provide a written recommendation for the medical leave.
 Readmission for students on medical leave is contingent on a physician's or mental health professional's written recommendation and the recommendation of the health and counseling center director or their designee.
-The VP Dean of Student Services must approve the petition to return from a medical leave.
+The VP Dean of Student Life must approve the petition to return from a medical leave.
 A medical leave can be taken at any point in the semester.

 Faculty members seeking a rehabilitation leave should speak with the Dean of Faculty.
 Any faculty member who acknowledges a problem with drugs, and who decides voluntarily to enroll in a rehabilitation program, will be given up to 30 working days of paid leave to participate in such a program.
 The costs of participation will be paid by the faculty member or the faculty member's health insurance provider.